sandialabs/pecos/documentation/translation.rst

 Translation dictionary
 -----------------------
-A translation dictionary is an optional feature which allows the user to map original column names into common names that can be more useful for analysis.
+A translation dictionary is an optional feature which allows the user to map original column names into common names that can be more useful for analysis and reporting.
 A translation dictionary can also be used to group columns with similar properties into a single variable.
-Using grouped variables, Pecos can run a signal set of quality control tests on the group.
+Using grouped variables, Pecos can run a single set of quality control tests on the group.

 Each entry in a translation dictionary is a key:value pair where 'key' is the common name of the data and 'value' is a list of original column names in the DataFrame.